derlocke-ng/derlocke-ng/README.md

 - 🎥 Movie & TV fanatic | Living for great quotes ✨
 - 📍 /dev/null (Germany for business inquiries)
 - 📫 Interested in a collab?
 Have questions?
 Just hit me up!
-- 🌑 Working in private on a multi-hop anonymization suite which builds on Tor, MysteriumVPN, gluetun and 9proxy including a customizable anti-detect Firefox browser manager for easy multi-account usage (like a Eierlegende-Wollmilchsau for cyberanarchists and pentesters)
+- 🌑 Working in private on a multi-hop anonymization suite which builds on Tor, MysteriumVPN, gluetun and 9proxy including a customizable anti-detect Firefox browser manager for easy multi-account usage (like a Eierlegende-Wollmilchsau for security researchers)

 ---